On this page

 Counselling of the patient is a very important part of management.
 This counselling should include:

-- advice on prevention of further transmission of infection
+- Providing advice on prevention of further transmission of infection

-- lifestyle issues, such as immunisation against hepatitis A and B, minimisation of alcohol intake, cessation of smoking and healthy diet.
+- Providing advice on reducing further liver damage, such as being vaccinated against hepatitis A and B, limiting or avoiding alcohol intake, smoking cessation, and maintaining a healthy diet.

 They should also be advised to: